Oregon SAF has made the decision to postpone the annual meeting as a commitment to the health of participants and members.

 Professional ($225 early-bird), Exhibitor ($325 early-bird) and student ($75) registration fees include attendance at all meeting sessions, refreshments, Kick-off Icebreaker, Awards Reception, Thursday breakfast and lunch, and one of the three tours (including tour transportation, lunch and beverages).

-Cancellations received by April 3, 2020, are subject to a 15% service charge.
-Cancellations after April 3 will be charged the entire registration fee, but substitutions are always welcome.
+For registrations received after March 13, cancellations received by September 23 are subject to a 15% service charge.
+Cancellations after September 23 will be charged the entire registration fee, but substitutions are always welcome.

 SAF Credits Available